sanjuanitaMontes/python-beginners/source/index.rst

 Introduction to Programming with Python
 ***************************************

-.. only:: not latex
+.. only:: true latex

-    Table of contents:
+    Table of contents:data:

 .. toctree::
     :maxdepth: 2